WalletScrutiny/WalletScrutinyCom/_android/to.synonym.bitkit.wallet.md

 - They have a link to their GitHub repository.

-Here we test if the latest version can be reproduced, following the known procedure expressed in our {% include testScript.html %}.
+We tested if the app can be reproduced, by running {% include testScript.html %}.
 A few [missing/outdated steps from the build instructions](https://github.com/synonymdev/bitkit/issues/1842) available with the source code was updated by us to be able to compile the app.

 The script succeeds with a huge diff: